NHS-Ryan/windmill_mov_subtitles/README.md

 # Market Score Index

+The Market Score Index is intended to allow us to identify target markets for automated subtitling by taking into account 3 parameters:
+1. How many speakers are there in a given country who speak the primary language of that country, but don't speak English as a second language
+2. Median income of country
+3. Average GDP growth over the last 5 years of the given country

-The Market Score Index is calculated as following:
+The Market Score Index is calculated as follows:

 Firstly we filter out any countries where the primary language is part of our supported_languages.csv dataset.
 These languages / countries we already translate to and therefore we do not need to explore them as part of this dataset.

 To calculate the Market Score Index we need 3 parameters: Target Population, Average GDP Change 5 Years & Median Income.